Synergise/learning-journal/README.md

 ### Jason:
 - Learn how to link a Rails backend with a React frontend via an API
+- Get experience working with an experienced dev and a UX specialist

 ### Maya:
 - TBC